kaustubhbhavsar/twitter/README.md

 <!-- Miscellaneous -->
 ## Miscellaneous

 <a href="https://twitter.com/bhavsarkaustubh/status/1676513867684548609?s=20">Short and Basic QnA on Neural Networks</a>  -> What do we tune in a neural network?
 Who tunes these parameters?
 What basis does it use to tune the parameters?
+Why we don't use RELU activation function in the output layer for classification?
+What was the need for RELU when we already had SIGMOID activation function?

 <p align="right">(<a href="#top">back to top</a>)</p>